YuyaHirano1994/error-logger/README.md

 # Error-logger

-React x Redux.
+React x Redux. <br />
-Accumulate logs of errors and assist in resolving similar errors when they occur.
+Accumulate logs of errors and assist in resolving similar errors when they occur.<br />
-(Don't use any database.
-This was created to learn basic Redux usage.)
+(This was created to learn basic Redux usage.)<br />

 # DEMO